Pale Moon

-Pale Moon is a free and open-source web browser licensed under the MPL-2.0 with an emphasis on customization.
+Pale Moon is a free and open-source web browser licensed under the MPL-2.0 with a stated emphasis on customization.
 There are official releases for Microsoft Windows, FreeBSD, macOS, and Linux.

 Pale Moon originated as a fork of Firefox, but has subsequently diverged.
-The main differences are the user interface, add-on support, and running in single-process mode.
-Pale Moon retains the user interface of Firefox from versions 4 to 28 and supports legacy Firefox add-ons.
+The main differences are its user interface, add-on system, and single-process architecture.
+Pale Moon retains the user interface of Firefox from versions 4 to 28 and supports both legacy Firefox extensions and NPAPI plugins.

-Its motto is "Your browser, Your way."